English 101 | Professor Meehan

 - What else you could do: identify at least one element or your writing that you will keep on your to-do-list and believe could use further attention and feedback.

-Any project missing the preface will not be graded; it will be returned to you and marked as late until resubmitted with proper format.
 Your essay should also include your statement of the Honor Code pledge.

 Writing Project #1